miladshiri/zaraban/README.md

-# zaraban
+# Zaraban
-Zaraban is a biomedical tools to analyze echocardiograms.
+Zaraban is a biomedical tools that provide high-level APIs for analyzing echocardiograms.
 This python package consists of various methods including:
+- Seckle detection using machine learning
 - Speckle Tracking Echocardiography (STE)
+- Movement visualization and saving
-- Strain Rate imaging
+- ...

+## Installation

+After downloading the package, you should install all packages in requirements.txt by the command below:

+    pip install -r requirements.txt